R1ftzy/WinFetch/README.md

 # WinFetchPlus
 A lightweight neofetch-style system info tool for Windows, written in C.

-Still simple but more advanced than WinFetch
+Still simple but more advanced than WinFetch.

 ![](image.png)

 ## Requirements